subinkim/Challenge/ramp-fe-challenge/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

-# Bug 5: Employees filter not available during loading more data
+# [DONE] Bug 5: Employees filter not available during loading more data

 _This bug has 2 wrong behaviors that will be fixed with the same solution_